ForgeGit/ignite_wotlk/README.md

 <img src="img/ignite4.png" />

+From now on, this will be our "expected ignite damage" or ignite damage dealt.
+The formula will account for the damage that may have been "lost"" if the boss died early.

 ### Part 2 - Ignite chunks

 Your ignite damage is made of several ignites, from now on "ignite chunks".